Raccoonatic/Glutto-The-Fox/README.md

 As you finish looking at any of the tests, you can hit the **ESC** key to move on to the next stage of the evolution, or cancel the Makefile with **CTRL+C** at any time to exit the presentation altogether.

+---

 ## 🧠 Technical Overview

-- Language: C
+- Language: **C**

-- Graphics: MiniLibX
+- Graphics: **MiniLibX**

-- Core concepts:
+- Core features:
-	- Event handling (keyboard/mouse)
+	- Event handling.
-	- Window management
+	- Window management.
-	- Texture rendering
+	- Real-time texture rendering with MiniLibX.
-	- Game loop design
+	- Custom map parsing and validation.
+	- Player movement and collision system.
+	- Enemy interaction and movement logic.
-	- Memory management (because leaks, am I right?)
+	- Resource management and memory safety.
+(Because leaks, am I right?).

+---

 ## 📚 Resources